PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 The above example is again for two backends.
 Also notice that the Cinder configuration part of the deployment (notice that *pure-iscsi* / *pure-iscsi-2* here must match the ones used in the *OpenStackVersion* above):

+Note that if you are using the NVMe volume driver an addtional parameter of ``pure_nvme_transport=tcp`` will needed to be added into the backend stanza(s).

 Apply the custom configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^